Accessibility Tools

 The Meteor Crater lies at an elevation of 5,640 feet above sea level.
 It is about 3,900 feet in diameter, some 560 feet deep, & is surrounded by a rim that rises 148 feet above the surrounding plains.
 The centre of the crater is filled with 690–790 feet of rubble lying above the crater bedrock.

 The Meteor Crater is a popular tourist destination with roughly 270,000 visitors per year.
-The crater is owned by a family company, the Barringer Crater Company.
-The Meteor Crater is an important educational and research site & it was used to train Apollo astronauts & continues to be an active training site for astronauts.
+A family company, the Barringer Crater Company, owns the crater.
+The Meteor Crater is an essential educational and research site, and it was used to train Apollo astronauts.
+It continues to be an active training site for astronauts.
 The Meteor Crater Visitor Center sits on the north rim of the crater.
-It features interactive exhibits & displays about meteorites, asteroids, space, the Solar System, & comets including the American Astronaut Wall of Fame, a 1,406 lb meteorite found in the area, & meteorite specimens from the Meteor Crater that can be touched.
+It features interactive exhibits & displays about meteorites, asteroids, space, the Solar System, and comets, including the American Astronaut Wall of Fame, a 1,406 lb meteorite found in the area, & meteorite specimens from the Meteor Crater that can be touched.
 Formerly known as the Museum of Astrogeology, the Visitor Center includes a Discovery Center & Space Museum, a movie theatre, a gift shop, & observation areas with views inside the rim of the crater.

 The Grand Canyon.

 The Grand CanyonI remember going to the Grand Canyon on this trip because we flew over the canyon in a helicopter on a 40-minute tour.
-We stayed in a hotel near the South Rim which I think was the Yavapai Lodge.
-I remember taking a short walk around the rim & a very short way down into the Canyon.
-For a long time, I had a very blurred & out of focus photo of my dad, mum & sister walking down a path in the Grand Canyon but I can no longer find it.
-I also remember thinking how cool it would be to ride a horse in the Grand Canyon but when we asked about it there was a two-year waiting list so we couldn't go.
+We stayed in a hotel near the South Rim, which I think was the Yavapai Lodge.
+I remember taking a short walk around the rim and a short way down into the Canyon.
+For a long time, I had a very blurred and out-of-focus photo of my dad, mum and sister walking down a path in the Grand Canyon, but I can no longer find it.
+I also remember thinking how cool it would be to ride a horse in the Grand Canyon, but when we asked about it, there was a two-year waiting list, so that we couldn't go.

-Whilst there we were also told the reason that the horses are used at the base of the Canyon but for the tourist treks down into the Canyon they use Donkeys or Mules to carry tourists.
-The reason we were given was that horses will do what they are told to do, if you tried to get the horse to jump over the side it may well jump.
-Donkeys & Mules however are very stubborn & have greater respect for their own mortality & will not go over the edge.
-Hence the reason tourists ride Donkeys or Mules down into the Canyon & Horses are used at the base of the Canyon.
+Whilst there, we were also told the reason that the horses are used at the base of the Canyon, but for the tourist treks down into the Canyon they use Donkeys or Mules to carry tourists.
+The reason we were given was that horses will do what they are told to do.
+If you tried to get the horse to jump over the side, it may well jump.
+Donkeys and Mules, however, are very stubborn, have tremendous respect for their mortality and will not go over the edge.
+Hence, the reason tourists ride Donkeys or Mules down into the Canyon and Horses are used at the base of the Canyon.

 About the Grand Canyon.